 Located in Portaferry on the shores of Strangford Lough, visiting Exploris Aquarium will let anyone enjoy a clear, unforgettable diver’s view of marine life from around the world.
 Exploris underwent some renovations in the past few years.
-It now offers even more tropical fish to see, a shark tank and reptile area.
+It now offers even more tropical fish to see, a shark tank and a reptile area.
 Exploring the dark depths of the reptile-filled rainforest where a snappy crocodile and green gecko hide is also a must.
 Both young and old will enjoy this attraction.

 Mount Stewart is one of the most inspiring gardens in the National Trust’s ownership and this neoclassical house radiates ancestry and elegance.

 Established by Lady Londonderry who considered it to be ‘the coldest, darkest, dampest’ place in the world.
-She set about transforming the land around the house in a whimsical and a colourful way.
+She set about transforming the land around the house in a whimsical and colourful way.
 No expense was spared in turning this extensive parcel of land on the Ard’s Peninsula.
-Located narrowly between Strangford Lough on one side and the Irish Sea on the other into the most talked about garden in the empire at the time.
+Located narrowly between Strangford Lough on one side and the Irish Sea on the other into the most talked about the garden in the empire at the time.

 Castle Espie Wildfowl & Wetlands Centre